pid1/test-sec-flags/README.rst

 -----

-Make sure that your $PATH does not contain any gcc wrappers like ccache or colorgcc before executing the test suites as it may result in problems like infitie loops.
+Make sure that your $PATH does not contain any gcc wrappers like ccache or colorgcc before executing the test suites, as it may result in problems like unbounded loops.
-We highly recommend to use this test suite inside a clean chroot to avoid possible issues and interfering setups with the environment.
+We highly recommend to use this test suite inside a clean chroot or a clean virtual machine image to avoid interfering setups.

 1. Download: ``git clone https://github.com/pid1/test-sec-flags.git --recursive``
 2. cd into the project directory: ``cd test-sec-flags``